chunyang-wen/chunyang-wen.github.io/_posts/2022/2022-08-23-pytorch-slow-inference.md

 ## Background

 There are two kinds of physical nodes in our cluster.
-They have different CPUs and difference kinds of Os and container runtime.
+They have different CPUs and different kinds of OS and container runtime.

 + Ubuntu 20.04.2 v.s.
 20.04.3
 + Docker version: 20.10.8 v.s.
 20.10.12